 - Demethylation-inhibiting (DMI) Fungicides (Group 3) are labeled for use.

 - Bumper 41.8 EC at 4 fl oz/A. May be applied until Feekes growth stage 10.5.
-Do not feed treated forage or cut green crop for hay or silage.
+Do not treat within 30 days of harvest for forage or hay.
 12-hr reentry.

 - Tebuzol 3.6F at 4 fl oz/A at flag-leaf emergence up to the end of flowering.
 Do not apply within 30 days of harvest.
 12-hr reentry.